|RAC National Traffic System|

 Sunday Morning CW Net 10:00am on 3.685 MHz (+/- QRM)

-meets daily on 7.063.5, plus or minus QRM but always between 7.060 to 7.070 at 23:00 UTC.
-Net manager is Paul, VE2QR with different controllers each evening.
+Meets daily on 3.733 at 22:30 UTC.
+Net manager is Cliff VA3CAF with different controllers each evening.
 It is a roundtable, friendly discussion net with topics of general interest and a general meeting place where stations are called back in for 2nd and 3rd rounds depending on band conditions and net activity.
-The net has an E mail address with Murray, VE2AUU handling the chores.
+The net has an E mail address.

 every Sunday at 1830 UTC to 2000 UTC.
 All are welcome to join the net.
 Reg, in Victoria B.C. conducts the net.

 meets on repeater VE3TEL (147.030 out/ 146.430 in) on Thursday evenings at 2000 hours local by the kind permission of the Pioneer Amateur Radio Club.
 The callsign used is VE3QCW.The purpose of the NET is to promote interest in the QCWA, and in particular in Chapter 70, the National Capital Chapter.
 The Net is also to exchange information of interest to Area Amateurs.
 You do not have to be a QCWA member to participate in the Net – everyone is welcome.

 – daily at 10:00 am Eastern on 7.153 MHz.
 Regularly interfaces with Ontario Phone Net for Priority, Welfare and Routine traffic – www.hfradio.net with the schedule of Net Controllers